rdemel/LV-model/README.md

 # LV-model
-LV model attempt to simulate competition between resistant and sensitive bacterial populations in the presence of an antibiotic
+LV model attempts to simulate competition between resistant and sensitive bacterial populations in the presence of an antibiotic.

 ## Description

 This a project for the SABS modelling and scientific computing module.
-This is an attempt at making a Lotka-Volterra model that simulates competition between resistant and sensitive bacterial populations.
+This attempts to make a Lotka-Volterra model that simulates competition between resistant and sensitive bacterial populations.

-Lotka-volterra model is a model made of a collection of nonlinear differential equations that is used to describe the relationship between two biological entities It is usually applied to prey and predator interactions but it can be modified to describe the dynamics of a slightly different nature, like in this case, resistant against sensitive bacterial populations in a closed system in the presence of an antibiotic.
+Lotka-Volterra model is a model made of a collection of nonlinear differential equations that are used to describe the relationship between two biological entities.
+It is usually applied to prey and predator interactions, but it can be modified to describe the dynamics of a slightly different nature, like in this case, resistant against sensitive bacterial populations in a closed system in the presence of an antibiotic.

 Equations

 dRdt = r_R * R * (1 - (R + alpha_RS * S) / K_R) - beta_R * A * R

-Rate of change of the resistant bacteria over time and illustrates competition between sensitive and resistant and antibiotic.
+The rate of change of the resistant bacteria over time illustrates competition between sensitive and resistant and antibiotics.

 dSdt = r_S * S * (1 -(S + alpha_SR * R) / K_S) - beta_S * A * S + mu * S

-The rate of change of the sensitive bacteria population over time and illustrates competiton between sensitive, resistant and antibiotic.
-Also takes into account mutation rate of the sensitive population which converts it to the resistant population.
+The rate of change of the sensitive bacteria population over time illustrates competition between sensitive, resistant and antibiotics.
+It also considers the sensitive population's mutation rate, which converts it to the resistant population.

+dAdt = -delta_A * A

+Describes the change of the antibiotic over time in a system.
+This is an exponential decay equation.